Palestinians find a bit of hope as their national soccer team advances in Asian Cup

 The stadium erupted with joy, chanting "Palestine!
 Palestine!" and waving Palestinian flags and keffiyehs.

-The win is a bright spot during a difficult time as the Israel-Hamas war rages in Gaza, leading to widespread destruction and a severe humanitarian crisis.
+The win is a bright spot during a difficult time as the Israel-Hamas war rages in Gaza.
 Gaza's health ministry has said Israel's assault has killed more than 25,000 Palestinians, the majority of which are women and children.
 It has been a reaction to the Oct.
 7 attack in Israel in which Hamas militants killed about 1,200 people and kidnapped roughly 250 others.

 In the West Bank city of Ramallah, coffee shops were packed with people watching the match for the first time since the beginning of the war, and the atmosphere was festive.